shoujinmq/NeuRec-Workshop/index.md

 ## **News:**
-- NeuRec workshop is honourable to be sponsored by [Frontiers in Big Data](https://www.frontiersin.org/journals/big-data), a pretigous journal in data science.
+- NeuRec workshop is honourable to be sponsored by [Frontiers in Big Data](https://www.frontiersin.org/journals/big-data), a prestigious journal in data science.
 - The website of NeuRec Workshop 2020 has been set up.